PAST BOOKS FROM VARIOUS PUBLISHERS:

 While at the Peabody Hotel In Memphis, I noticed that there was no book about the hotel, despite the presence of a news stand, which sold a few other books as well as newspapers and magazines.
 This shop was operated, along with three others in the hotel lobby, by the Lansky family.
 Bernard Lansky, who was still alive at this time, had been Elvis Presley’s tailor in the early days of his career and still had a clothing shop in the Peabody.
 I spoke with His son, Hal Lansky, who was open to the idea, and agreed to stock and sell a book on the hotel, if one was available.
 He was already selling the `Memphis in Vintage Postcards’ book and doing well with it.
 I told him that I’d get going on the project.
 I enlisted the aid of Katherine Harrington, who’d worked with me on the Branson, Missouri Scrapbook, and we went to work.
 I submitted proposals to various publishers in New York, and elsewhere, without success, still working on the book, all the while, determined, as usual, to do what I intended to do.
 Most of the editors I spoke with were only concerned with marketing books nationally, even though some of them had actually heard of the hotel.
 At length, I made a deal with Arcadia.
 As with the other three books I’d written for them, their marketing was specifically local, which was fine with me.
 The turnover at the Peabody, as I recollect, was more or less every three days.
 A $20. book which gave a complete history of the hotel and which had lots of pictures, was a great souvenir which could easily fit within one’s brief or suitcase.
 Again, there was no reason why this book should not be in print forever.

 By the time the book was nearing publication, I again received a `bookbuilder,’ as I had with my three previous books, which I again disregarded.
 I turned in the completed manuscript when due, as agreed.
 I soon received a call from someone at Arcadia other than Mark Berry, saying that I needed to format the book using the `bookbuilder.’
-For some reason, they’d dropped my royalty to 10%.
+I literally couldn’t do this, some sort of right brain left brain disconnect.
+And for some reason, they’d dropped my royalty to 10%.
 I’d agreed to that as the path of least resistance, since nobody else was interested and I didn’t want to fool with publishing the book myself.
 When I asked to speak with Mark Berry, I was told that he `was no longer with the company.’
-Instead, I got some female editor with an attitude, but as far as I could tell, nothing to justify it other than her own high opinion of herself.
-I don’t allow anybody, ever, to tell me `what I need to do.’
-I told her that I had not formatted the first three books and had no intention of formatting the book on the Peabody Hotel.
-That was the end of the conversation, and that was that.

 At length, someone was assigned in house to format the book, but whoever it was didn’t know anymore about formatting books than I did.
 When I finally received the galleys, that is the unbound proof pages, I saw that a substantial part of the text had been removed to fit within their precise across the range number of pages.
 And this is one of my real pet peeves, that somebody with absolutely no knowledge whatsoever of the actual subject matter involved, would presume to determine which parts of any book I (or anyone else) might ever write, should be removed.
 I’m not talking about corrective punctuation, or perhaps rephrasing a sentence here or there.
 That’s what an editor is supposed to do.
 The Peabody Hotel had been sold at auction on the courthouse steps, and the editor cut most of the details of the interesting events on both sides of that, but more vexing still, was their wholesale removal of my interview with the architect who’d redesigned the interior of the hotel, shrinking it from the original 600+ rooms to around 400.
 How he’d moved, reconfigured, and reconstructed existing walls, and everything associated with his other work, was very interesting, not just to me, but in general.
 Additionally, some of the captions were entirely wrong, some were repeated, and worst of all, there were many pages which were mostly blank beneath a single picture and caption.
 My point was that the text which they had arbitrarily removed could have easily fit in the numerous half pages that were empty.
-Additionally, some images instead of being bordered at each side of the page, simply extended off the side of the page, making the book look poorly done.
-None of this would have ever happened if Mark Berry had been the editor as he had on the first three books.
-Imbeciles all!
+Additionally, some images instead of being bordered at each side of the page, simply extended off the outside edge of the page, and into the fold, making the book look poorly done.
+In Arcadia’s defense, The “Peabody’ was the first book the company had ever attempted on a building.

 Suddenly, since I’d complained about what was obvious to anybody who knew anything, I became branded as `hard to work with.’
-If by meaning that I have little patience with morons, yes, I am indeed `hard to work with.’
+I always demand excellence from myself and expect it from everyone I’m involved with.
 When my editor at Birch Lane/Citadel, Hillel Black had questions, he called me and we discussed them, but then he was a publishing veteran, not some amateur with an attitude and nothing to back it up.
-That having been said, the book sold well, and continues to do so, and Arcadia still publishes books which I like, and sometimes buy.
-Also, by this time I was mad at myself for having accepted a 10% royalty, something I determined not to do again.
+That having been said, the book sold well, and continues to do so, and Arcadia still publishes books which I like, and frequently buy.
+Arcadia is really a wonderful publisher, and I imagine one of the largest if not the largest in terms of books in print in the world.
+Their marketing department is excellent, and their business model of producing books primarily of regional and local interest is unique and successful in a rapidly changing market.

 THE NEW SOUTH (2004) Insight Guides